 How it all started

 I started my horse purchasing in 1998 with Boomer when he was nine.
 I rode him everywhere.
-Now he is retired from being ridden, but Boomer has always been and still is the "king of the herd".
-Boomer is an AQHA Appendix Q-Horse.
+Boomer has always been the "king of the herd" and he passed Nov 3, 2022.
+Now he is riding the rainbow bridge with Mekeezun and Avita.
+Boomer was an AQHA Appendix Q-Horse.

 In 2000 I purchased Mekeezun.
 She was a feisty APHA mare of 4 when I bought her, and she was in foal to Shadow.
 She was fun to ride, with reining and ranch training she could turn on a dime and move with the best of them.
 A cowboy friend had many joyful rides on her back.
 She passed away in July 2007.
 To read her story go to In Memory Of.
 It was on Mekeezun's death that I started making dream catchers.
 If you wish to see samples or want one for yourself, go to Dream Catchers.

 In 2003 I purchased Cloud.
 He was 3 when I bought him, green broke and willing.
 Now he is my main riding horse.
 He loves to be ridden, enjoys visiting other horses, and in general is one of a kind.
 He is an APHA sorrel gelding.

 I have always wanted a Friesian horse.
 I love the look, the movement and the temperament of this majestic breed.
 In 2002, to get started in my dream of a Friesian, I bred my paint mare Mekeezun to a Friesian stallion named Ljibbes Valour.
 And in March 2003 the result was the majestic Nitika.
 I sold her when she was 6 and now is a wonderful dressage horse.